0X616C695F6D/testbed_da/testbed_da.md

 Questions:
++ Do we want to adapt to a higher SNR?
 + Can I somehow use the new TorchSig paper?
 It has inbuilt ML inference on GR
 + Getting accurate SNR on a real testbed is not possible, should we mix or try our best to categorize samples